Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] git merge —-allow-unrelated-histories.
 - [x] git rebase.
 - [ ] git merge --squash.

-### You need to recommend changes to reduce the accumulated technical debt.
-Solution: You recommend increasing the code duplication.
-Does this meet the goal?

-- [ ] Yes
-- [x] No

 ### You need to meet the technical requirements for monitoring App1.
 What should you use?